 - 6. On slide 4, change the layout to Two Content. - 7.
-Select the Pictures icon in the right placeholder to insert the Classic Cars 2.jpq picture from your PowerPoint Chapter 3 folder. - 8.
-Apply the artistic effect you like best to the picture (choose any except None).
+Select the Pictures icon in the right placeholder to insert the Classic Cars 2.jpg picture from your PowerPoint Chapter 3 folder. - 8.
+Apply the Glow Edges artistic effect to the picture (the last effect on the Artistic Effects list).